Called: 1982 Silk: 2002

 ...“extremely intelligent, and commercially astute”...(The Legal 500, 2012)

-As one of the panel of LOF arbitrators, Simon is one of the leaders in the salvage field and as counsel in major salvage cases; he also has a wealth of experience in collision actions in the High Court.
-He was recently instructed in two substantial collision cases both of which occurred in the Far East.
+As one of the panel of LOF arbitrators, Simon is one of the leaders in the salvage field and as counsel in major salvage cases; he also has a wealth of experience in collision actions in the High Court and has been involved in recent years in a number of Wreck Removal cases.
+Examples in the last 2-3 years include:

 International Arbitration is Simon’s core area of practice as counsel, particularly in LMAA charterparty arbitrations but also LCIA and ICC.